chughtaiah/AI_Stats_Lab9/README.md

-# AI Stats Lab: 3-Layer Neural Network
+# AI Stats Lab: Training and Evaluating Classification Models

+## Duration

+Estimated time: 2 hours

+---

+## Topic

-This lab is based on artificial neurons, sigmoid activation, layered neural networks, and backpropagation.
+This lab is based on evaluating binary classification models using:

+- Confusion matrix
+- Recall
+- Fallout
+- Precision
+- Accuracy
+- Decision thresholds
+- Effect of changing thresholds
+- Training two classifiers
+- Comparing model performance

+The key idea is that classification evaluation is not just accuracy.
+Different applications may require different trade-offs.
+For example, lowering a threshold may increase recall but also increase fallout.

+---

 ## Files